Welcome to period four of training for cross-country skiing.

 Example: in maximal strength, where we were doing slow and controlled squats with a relatively high load last period, we now replace that with an explosive vertical jump with little to no added weight, but very explosive and functional movements.

-Another way to increase overall strength this period is via distance workouts by adding more terrain (hills) to roller skiing and running.
+Another way to increase overall strength during this period is via distance workouts by adding more terrain (hills) to roller skiing and running.

 IN FUNCTIONAL STRENGTH: